 Omega-3 fatty acids may sound like a bad thing (fat isn’t good, right?), but they’re actually a good thing!
 You’ll find omega fatty acids in polyunsaturated fats (one of the good kinds of fats).
 These fatty acids are important because they make hormones that help to regulate both inflammation and blood flow.
 You’d think we’d all have these hanging around in our bodies, but they aren’t found naturally.
 That’s why it’s crucial for us (and our pets) to consume things that contain them, such as flaxseed and fish oil.

 That isn’t all that omega-3 fatty acids are good for, though!
 They’re also good to have in our bodies to help balance out omega-6 fatty acids found mostly in grains and processed foods.
-A lot of dog foods have way too many of the omega-6 fatty acids in them, which means so does your dog (and they do need some omega-6, just not an overabundance).
+A lot of dog foods have way too many omega-6 fatty acids in them, which means so does your dog (and they do need some omega-6, just not an overabundance).

-Why Is Giving Your Dog Fish Oil A Good Idea?
+Why Is Giving Your Dog Fish Oil a Good Idea?

 Giving your dog fish oil can offer them a host of health benefits!